 NOTE: This project is now closed to new partners as it will be self-sustaining by the end of 2021.
-We are developing a new project near Siem Reap, initially using our Children At Risk fund, and will look for new UK partners for this initiative later in 2021.
+We are developing a new project near Siem Reap, initially using our Children At Risk fund, and will look for new UK partners for this initiative in 2022.
 Thank you for your interest.

 Despite a fast-growing economy, 17% of Cambodians live below the poverty line.
 In the border city of Poi Pet the contrasts are more extreme than most.
 Home to numerous luxury hotel casinos for international business people, it is also home to a desperately poor local population.
 Street children are commonplace.

 Children forced to live and beg on the streets are clearly vulnerable – vulnerable to alcohol and solvent abuse, violence and prostitution.
 The project started by providing children with basic food, shelter and medical care.

 Currently 13 children live in the New Hope Children’s Home.
 Most children stay a few years – because as the child’s family circumstances improve, it’s better that they return home.
 However, some stay permanently.
 The children receive loving care, clothes and medicine.
 They attend local schools, and any extra funds cover educational supplies, books and uniforms.

 In 2011 the project moved from the city to a more secure location with space to develop in the countryside.
 Global Care is working hard to make this project sustainable for the long-term.

 Self-sufficiency initiatives provide much needed food and extra income – chicken, pig and fish farming; vegetable gardens; our own paddy fields supply enough rice to feed everyone at the home each year.
 The home also has their own rice mill, which not only reduces their own costs but milling can be done for neighbouring farmers to generate income.